 Couples make their ‘Declaration of Freedom’ at the Sunday Mass following the course.
 Over the months leading up to

 the wedding ceremony they meet with the Priest to prepare the finer details of the celebration itself.

 Details of Marriage preparation are available from the Parish Office.

 Children are prepared for their first Confession during the Eucharist Programme.

-Reconciliation Services are also held twice yearly leading up to Easter and Christmas.
+Special Reconciliation Services are also held twice yearly during Lent and Advent.

 Anointing of the Sick